Add Active Directory to Sophos Firewall (SFOS)

 - eDirectory

-In this tutorial we explain the most used method: Active Directory
+In this guide we explain the most used method: Active Directory.

 2. Server name

 You are completely free to choose the server name.
-We often use the hostname of the server.
+We often use the hostname of the server here.

 3. Server IP/domain